berinhard/pyp5js/docs/index.md

 ## Python to P5.js Transcriptor

+> Processing ideas and Python 3 together with P5.js in the browser, using Transcrypt.

 This project started from a proof of concept based in [Axel Tanner's "Transcrypt & p5js" blogpost](https://4nomore.net/2018/transcrypt_p5js/).

 The project's main goal was to use Tanner's approach combined with decorator and global variables control to enable P5.js API from being called "directly" from the Python code as clean as possible.

 Here's an example of a valid Python code using P5.js API:

 ```python
 from pytop5js import *